-Each of our Named Executive Officers have entered into an offer letter with Ghost Management Group, LLC, which provides for employment on an at-will basis..
+Each of our Named Executive Officers, other than Mr. Francis, have (or had) entered into an offer letter with Ghost Management Group, LLC, which provides for employment on an at-will basis.
+Mr. Francis did not have a written service agreement in 2022.